codsen/codsen/packages/string-dashes/README.md

 );

 assert.deepEqual(
-  convertOne(`Dashes come in two sizes - the en dash and the em dash.`, {
+  convertOne("Dashes come in two sizes - the en dash and the em dash.", {
     from: 25,
     convertDashes: true,
     convertEntities: true,